rust-lang/rust/src/doc/trpl/associated-types.md

 This silly implementation always returns `true` and an empty `Vec<Edge>`, but it gives you an idea of how to implement this kind of thing.
 We first need three `struct`s, one for the graph, one for the node, and one for the edge.
-If it made more sense to use a different type, that would work as well, we're just going to use `struct`s for all three here.
+If it made more sense to use a different type, that would work as well, we’re just going to use `struct`s for all three here.

 Next is the `impl` line, which is just like implementing any other trait.

 From here, we use `=` to define our associated types.
-The name the trait uses goes on the left of the `=`, and the concrete type we're `impl`ementing this for goes on the right.
+The name the trait uses goes on the left of the `=`, and the concrete type we’re `impl`ementing this for goes on the right.
 Finally, we use the concrete types in our function declarations.